Porsche 911 GT2: 997 GT2 RS

-On May 4, 2010, an RS variant was announced to German dealers in Leipzig.
+On 4 May 2010, an RS variant was announced to German dealers in Leipzig.
 The engine in the GT2 RS generated a maximum power output of 456 kW and 700 N·m of torque.
-The GT2 RS weighs 70 kg less than the GT2, allowing for a top speed of 330 km/h and a 0–60 mph acceleration time of 3.5 seconds.
+The GT2 RS weighs 70 kg less than the GT2, allowing for a top speed of 330 km/h and a 0–60 mph acceleration time of 3.3 seconds.

 According to the then Porsche Motorsports manager Andreas Preuninger, the RS was conceived around 2007 as a skunk-works effort.
 The 727 code number selected for the project corresponds to one of the Nissan GT-R's lap times around the Nürburgring's Nordschleife.
 When the dust settled, Porsche claimed that test driver Timo Kluck had supposedly eclipsed that target by an impressive nine seconds.

 Porsche produced only 500 units of the 997 GT2 RS globally.

-On 13 February 2022, a 2019 Porsche 911 GT2 RS driven by Jeff Morton won the 3 day Targa High Country tarmac rally by 2 minutes, 24 seconds.

 991 generation

 The 991 GT2 RS was initially unveiled at the Xbox 2017 E3 briefing along with the announcement of the Forza Motorsport 7 video game where it was revealed as the cover car as well as being included as a playable vehicle.

 The car was officially launched by Porsche at the 2017 Goodwood Festival of Speed along with the introduction of the 911 Turbo S Exclusive Series.
 The 991 GT2 RS is powered by a 3.8 L twin-turbocharged flat-6 engine that has a maximum power output of 515 kW at 7,000 rpm and 750 Nm of torque, making it the most powerful production 911 variant ever built.
 Unlike the previous GT2 versions, this car is fitted with a 7-speed PDK transmission to handle the excessive torque produced from the engine.
 Porsche claims that the car will accelerate from 0–97 km/h in 2.7 seconds, and has a top speed of 340 km/h.

 The car has a roof made of magnesium, front lid, front and rear wings and boot lid made of carbon-fibre, front and rear apron made of lightweight polyurethane, rear and side windows made of polycarbonate and an exhaust system made of titanium.
 Porsche claims that the car has a wet weight of 1470 kg.

 A Weissach package option is available, which reduces weight by 30 kg, courtesy of the additional use of carbon-fibre and titanium parts.
 This includes the roof, the anti-roll bars, and the coupling rods on both axles being made out of carbon-fibre, while the roll cage is made from titanium.
-The package also includes a set of magnesium wheels.
+The package also includes a set of magnesium wheels specially made by BBS.
 The car was available in the United States from early 2018.